-Spread the word!
-At Homecoming 2017, we will be celebrating two football anniversaries: it’s been 50 years since our first CIF Championship in 1967, and 20 years since the 1997 CIF Championship that spawned the 5 year reign of terror…5 consecutive CIF Championships!
+We welcome back all alumni, especially the Class of 1967 – their 50th reunion year!
+We will be celebrating two football anniversaries: it’s been 50 years since our first CIF Championship in 1967, and 20 years since the 1997 CIF Championship that spawned the 5 year reign of terror…5 consecutive CIF Championships!
 To top it all off…we will celebrate the 2016 State Championship – a first for the greater Antelope Valley!
 In addition, we recognize the hard work of all Paraclete athletes!
-Cheer on the SPIRITS at 7 PM at Antelope Valley College on Friday, October 13th.
-After the game, we will gather at Paraclete in the St. Joseph Building to continue the joy of being a part of the Paraclete Family!
+Cheer on the SPIRITS!

 If you like it, say “Go Big Red!”

 GO BIG RED!!

 Click on the link you want more info about!

 |Class of 1972 Reunion||Class of 1987 Reunion||Class of 1997 Reunion|

 |Class of 2007 Reunion|

 The Class of ’72 held their 45th Reunion on September 23, 2017 at the home of Tina Kesselring (Noreika) in Simi Valley, CA.

 The Class of 1987 enjoyed their 30th reunion at Fresco II in Palmdale on June 24, 2017.